syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 By executing the program, you will get the **Word document** as follows.

 ![Blazor Client-side output Word document](Blazor_Images/Blazor_Output.png)

+N> You can also explore our [Blazor Word library demo](https://blazor.syncfusion.com/demos/docio/hello-world) that shows how to create and modify Word files from C# with just five lines of code.

 N> Even though Word library works in client-side, it is recommended to use server-side deployment.
 Since the client-side deployment increases the application payload size.